cdrummey216/whoami/framing.md

 ## Living as Art

 *Living as art* is an approach to life that is distinguished by the credo that self-expression is the highest form of externalization for the individual.
 It is true that other forms of expression exist, such as the rhythm and measure born out of a musician's creativity or the unique skill of an painter's brushstroke.
 However, an instrument remains silent until handled by the musician and the brush lays idle until the painter returns.
 When self-expression is conceptualized as a medium for individual expression, the onus of responsibility to be who we want to be -- who we see in the vision of our self-- is ever at the fore of our minds.
-So, in any moment we engage with the world around us, whether we are welcoming home a loved one at the end of the day or completing a task at work, the awareness of our greatest selves acts as a waypoint.
-Imagine yourself as a ship at sea, the sounds of the waves surround you and above in the clear sky, you can see the stars innumerable.
-With one hand on the helm, you keep your eye fixed on a single star and a straight line can be traced from the tip of your bow, off the horizon and up, until it reaches your star.
-You are determined and calm because you have a destination and the passion to get there.
-All you have to do is keep your eye on that star.
+So, in any moment we engage with the world around us, whether we are welcoming home a loved one at the end of the day or completing a task at work, the awareness of our greatest selves acts as a waypoint, or star.

 ### Self-expression